 - Where To Find More Information

 A Guide To Claims For Gluten Allergic Reactions

-On the page below, you are going to find all of the advice and information you will need, to learn why you might have a reason to make a claim, who might be liable to pay you compensation, and how to start your claim.
-As long as you are making your claim within the three-year personal injury claims time limit, then a personal injury lawyer will be able to process if for you.
+On the page below, you are going to find all of the advice and information you will need to learn why you might have a reason to make a claim, who might be liable to pay you compensation, and how to start your claim.
+As long as you are making your claim within the three-year personal injury claims time limit, then a lawyer may be able to process it for you.

 This guide begins by looking at the key facts related to gluten allergies, such as exactly what they are, and a discussion of allergy vs intolerance.
 Coeliac disease is also covered.
 We go over the symptoms of this condition, and how it is diagnosed.

-We then move on to a few sections that cover dealing and living with a gluten allergy or intolerance, including the NHS gluten free food list, and some best practices for managing your allergy.
-The next sections cover the effects of eating the wrong foods, and also how a bad reaction can lead to full anaphylaxis.
+We then move on to a few sections that cover dealing and living with a gluten allergy or intolerance, and some best practices for managing your allergy.
+The next sections cover the effects of eating the wrong foods, and also how a bad gluten allergy reaction can lead to full anaphylaxis.